-1. Use Airplane Mode
+1. Toggle Airplane Mode

 Alternatively, launch the iOS settings menu, toggle on Airplane Mode, and toggle it back off.

-2. Unhide Caller ID
+5. Unhide Caller ID

 A quick way to unhide your caller ID on iOS devices is to dial the *#31# code in the Phone app.
 That will make your caller ID visible and fix the Called Failed error.